 You can change the cherries for mixed fruit if you prefer, lemon zest with lavender is also a lovely combination, lime and coconut and even just plain ones are equally as nice.

 Please note that swapping sugar for sweetener and full fat butter to low fat butter will result in a different texture and bake once finished and may not work.
-Don’t be scared to use the syns from proper ingredients.

 Some recommended items from our kitchen to make this dish…